 Feel Proud: Choosing to be courageous enough to feel proud of exactly who you are and what your life is – is seeing you are growing, expanding, and creating a better world

-Organisational health consulting at MECULS begins with the same question individual coaching begins with: what is actually happening here?
-Not what the culture deck says.
-Not what the engagement survey reports.
-What is actually happening in the room when a decision needs to be made – who speaks, who defers, what gets agreed and then quietly ignored, what stays permanently undiscussable.
+Organisational health work begins with the same question individual coaching begins with – but stops asking it about the leader and starts asking it about the room.
+What is actually happening when a decision needs to be made?
+Who speaks.
+Who defers.
+What gets agreed and then quietly ignored.
+What stays permanently undiscussable.

 Those are not random behaviours.
 They are patterns.
 And patterns have sources.
-The source is almost always a combination of the personalities in the leadership layer and the incentive structures, formal and informal, that have built up around them.
-This work identifies both and changes both.
+The source is almost always a specific combination of the personalities sitting in the leadership layer and the incentive structures, formal and unspoken, that have built up around them over time.

 Most culture change programmes change the language.
 This work changes the behaviour the language was trying to describe.